superj6/personal-site/resources/resume/resume.md

 A chrome extension that generates popup quizzes at random intervals based on flashcards sourced by user-provided quizlet links.
 To scrape links in browser and work around CORS, I opened link in iframe and inserted content-script that scrapes flashcards and sends to background worker.
 Published on Chrome Webstore.

+##  Experience
+---

+**Cybersecurity CTF Problemwriting** (2021-2023)

+Primarily wrote binary exploitation challenges in C with python test exploits.
+For PBjarCTF (<https://github.com/pbjar>) and LITCTF (<https://github.com/LEXMACS>) I taught proper contest organization and problem setup to teams involved, helped setup Google Cloud infrastructure.
+Also wrote for KQCTF and idekCTF.

+**USACO Tutoring** (2022-2023)

+Independently tutored many students through online meetings to reach the highest levels of the USACO programming contest.

 ## Awards
 ---

-- **USACO Finalist 2021** - Top 26 rank in national HS algorithm contest, invited to training camp.
+- **USACO Finalist 2021** - Top 26 rank of ~5000 in national HS algorithm contests, invited to training camp.
-- **Codeforces Max Rating 2319** - Top 1% elo ration in international algorithm contests, account "SuperJ6".
+- **Codeforces Max Rating 2319** - Top 1% elo rating in international algorithm contests, account "SuperJ6".
-- **Google Codejam Round 3 Qualifier 2022** - Top 1000 out of ~30000 in algorithm contest.
+- **Google Codejam Round 3 Qualifier 2022** - Top 1000 out of ~30000 in international algorithm contest.
-- **PicoCTF 2022 13th Place** - Cybersecurity CTF, ~7500 teams, competed on team "PeanutButterJar".
+- **PicoCTF 2022 13th Place** - International cybersecurity CTF, ~7500 teams, competed on team "PeanutButterJar".
-- **CSAW CTF Finals 2022 3rd Place** - Cybersecurity CTF, ~850 teams in qualifier, competed on team "idek".
+- **CSAW CTF Finals 2022 3rd Place** - International cybersecurity CTF, ~850 teams in qualifier, competed on team "idek".

 ## Skills
 ---